Sometimes things get Lost in Translation

 .
 May result in Viewer Gender Confusion

 Note that despite the title, this applies to changes in either direction, not just male to female.
 Which country they're coming from or going to doesn't matter either.
-The only possible inversion is if the character it applies to is evil.
+The only possible inversion is if the writer gender-flips a character before the work is released.

 open/close all folders

 - The Honey Pops cereal mascot Pops is male in some European countries.

 - Zoisite from Sailor Moon was a flamboyant male in love with Kunzite (Malachite) in the original anime, but was changed into the female Zoycite in the DiC dub (and most others).
 At least the voice actress was competent and gave "her" serious schadenfreude.
 In the Italian dub, they removed the Gender Bender element of the Sailor Starlights by having the Three Lights "replaced by their twin sisters" instead of transform.
 Presumably, they hung out in Hammer Space until they were called on or something.
 In France, Zoisite and Malachite were brothers,(Mexico went the DIC route and made "Ziocyte" female, but did keep Haruka and Michiru's relationship) in the original manga the two were portrayed to have brotherly affection (if even that, given they barely interacted at all) so this change is probably the least of an alteration.